stephenharris/grunt-wp-deploy/README.md

  3. **readme.txt** - See [http://wordpress.org/plugins/about/#readme](http://wordpress.org/plugins/about/#readme)
  4. **plugin-slug.php** - The 'main file' of the plug-in (containing the plugin header).
 Currently this must be named **{plugin-slug}.php** where {plugin-slug} should be replaced by your plug-in's slug.
 See (2).
  5. **build directory** - This a complete copy of the plug-in as you want it on the directory
+ 6. (Optional) **assets directory** - This directory should contain the plug-in's screenshots and other files you want in the 'assets' directory in the root of the plug-ins WordPress SVN repo.
+See [https://wordpress.org/plugins/about/faq/](https://wordpress.org/plugins/about/faq/) for details.

 ### Overview
 In your project's Gruntfile, add a section named `wp_deploy` to the data object passed into `grunt.initConfig()`.